Sajakhtar/clarity-universe/projects/sip010-ft/README.md

 ___
 ## Features
 - Implements [SIP010: Standard Trait Definition for Fungible Tokens](https://github.com/stacksgov/sips/blob/main/sips/sip-010/sip-010-fungible-token-standard.md)
-- SIP010 specifies the following functions for NFTs
+- SIP010 specifies the following functions for FTs
   - `transfer`: transfers tokens from `sender` to a new principal
     - asserts that the `sender` equals `tx-sender` so principals can only transfer tokens they own
     - It should also unwrap and print the memo if it is not none (we use match to conditionally call print if the passed memo is a some)